mnvr/notes/num.md

 from that folks made rational numbers, and from those folks made real numbers, and some folks didn’t just stop there, because why not, and they made complex numbers.

+> All numbers are imaginary.
+Have you seen `-5` horses?

 The thing I didn’t understand was that the jump from rational numbers to real numbers was not just a jump in quantity, it was a jump in kind too.